CCN-Support/CCN_Wiki/docs/source/mri.rst

 2.3  Adding a new project
 ~~~~~~~~~~~~~~~~~~~~~~~~
+All active projects must have complete project information in SIStat.

-Navigate to Project --> Project Management.
-The left side of the page will be titled ADD NEW PROJECT and display the required fields for the user to fill out.
-This includes IRB, Funding, and PI, as well as project-specific information regarding start and end dates, expected number of scans per week, total scan load, and duration.
+- New project: Go to Project → Project Management and complete ADD NEW PROJECT, including IRB, funding, PI, start and end dates, expected scans per week, total scan load, and duration.

-All currently active projects should have this form completed.
-If your project already exists and you need to add this information, navigate to Project --> Project Management in the SISTAT system, click on Edit/View at the right-hand side of the project's name, and fill out the available information fields.
-These details are very important, as CCN uses this information to assess schedule load and accommodate projects with strict time constraints.
+- Existing project: On the same page, select Edit/View beside the project name and complete the information fields.

+CCN uses these details to assess demand and accommodate projects with strict time constraints.

 .. image:: AddProjInfo.png